kemike/codeship-helper/README.md

 # Kubectl configuration
 - https://github.com/codeship-library/kubectl

-To enable using kubectl in CodeshipPro builds kubectl configuration must be accessible.
-It can be passsed to the container via encrypted variables in codeship-services.yaml.
+To enable using kubectl for AWS cluster in CodeshipPro builds kubectl configuration must be accessible.
+It can be passed together with AWS credentials for aws-authenticator in the container via encrypted variables in codeship-services.yaml.

 Setting up encrypted kubectl config for codeship deployments:
 ```